 This award recognizes emerging talents in the library world—both great leaders and behind-the-scenes contributors who are providing inspiration and model programs for others.
 Movers & Shakers profiles up-and-coming individuals from around the world who are innovative, creative, and making a difference fighting against censorship, and helping improve their workplace.
 Nominees may include librarians and non-degreed library workers to publishers, vendors, coders, entrepreneurs, reviewers, and others who impact the library field

-• Chancellor’s Inclusive Excellence Award recognizes achievements in diversity and inclusion (2 awards)
+• Chancellor’s Inclusive Excellence Award: achievements in diversity and inclusion (2 awarded)

-• Van Hise Outreach Teaching Award recognizes excellence in outreach teaching
+• Van Hise Outreach Teaching Award: excellence in outreach teaching